Chart Color Schemes

 Infrastructure

-Portland has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Portland has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects that may impact this region: The Foundations Portland, Mt Piper Battery Energy Storage System, Sunny Corner Wind Farm, and Great Western Battery.
-These are the key projects, with the following list providing details on those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely impacting the region.
+Notable projects are The Foundations Portland, Mt Piper Battery Energy Storage System, Sunny Corner Wind Farm, and Great Western Battery.

 Professional plan users can use the search below to filter and access additional projects.